![]() |

 if the compiler only has changes that don’t affect code generation).

-You should only use the none setting if you know what you are
+You should only use none if you know what you are doing.

 a command string Hash the standard output and standard error output of the